ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 Namespaces only apply to general tasks (not file or directory tasks).
 A file task is a filename, and the filename doesn't change even if it's defined in a namespace.
-Namespaces are also not used when referencing file tasks.
+Namespaces are not used when referencing file tasks, too.

 #### Preparation

 Some preparations are required to combine two tasks into one Rakefile.

-- Keep all metadata (including title, author, date and time) in a separate file.
+- Move all metadata (including title, author, date and time) to other files.
 Prepare “metadata\_html.yml” for HTML and “metadata\_pdf.yml” for PDF.
-- In PDF, it is necessary to change the heading (for example, change "###" to "#"), so save the changed "sec1.md" to "sec\_pdf1.md".
+- When creating PDF, it is necessary to change the heading (for example, change "###" to "#").
-Do the same for other files.
+New intermediate files are needed.
-This operation is described in the Rakefile.
+Name them "sec\_pdf?.md", where `?` is a number from 1 to 7.

-First, create metadata.
+The metadata files are as follows.

 metadata\_html.yml